guyc/py-gaugette/README.md

 ===========

 A library for interfacing hardware with the Raspberry Pi and BeagleBone Black.
-Supports analog gauges, capacitance switches, RGB leds and other devices.
+Supports SSD1306 displays, rotary encoders, capacitance switches, RGB leds and other devices.

 Prerequisites for the Raspberry Pi
 ==================================